bigbluebutton/bbb-install/README.md

 You can get help by passing the `-h` option.

 ~~~
-$ wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -h
-Installer script for setting up a BigBlueButton 2.2 server.
+Script for installing a BigBlueButton 2.2 (or later) server in about 15 minutes.

-This script also supports installation of a separate coturn (TURN) server on a separate server.
+This script also supports installation of a coturn (TURN) server on a separate server.

 USAGE:
-    bbb-install.sh [OPTIONS]
+    wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- [OPTIONS]

 OPTIONS (install BigBlueButton):